mojibake-dev/hMailEnum/README.md

 ## **Special Thanks !!**

-Thank you Adele {Last Name} for pointing me to the docs for the initial discovery of one of these vulnerabilities elsewhere and showing me how to look for it in new places!
+Thank you [Adele Miller](https://www.linkedin.com/in/aamiller/) for pointing me to the blog post for the initial discovery of the vulnerability with the hardcoded salt and showing me how to look for it in new places!

 Thank You Scott Contini for your blog post which further clarified the Ivan Medvedev problem.